-Auditions for the MTSU Dance Theatre take place during the first week of the semester during the Friday company class.
+Auditions for the MTSU Dance Theatre take place during the first week of the semester.
 Audition registration is online and should be completed before the audition time.
 Dancers should wear appropriate dance clothes to the audition (see attire above) and bring ballet and jazz shoes.
 Dancers do not need to prepare material for the auditions; dance phrases will be taught by the choreographers.
 Casting notices will be distributed via email and posted to the Dance Majors' D2L site, and dancers must sign contracts to affirm their commitment to the full rehearsal and production schedule.